aidinkhosrowshahi/apigw-accesslogs/README.md

 If you have not activated Amazon QuickSight in your AWS account, follow the steps below.
 Otherwise, you can skip to step 2.

-1. Create a QuickSight Account
+1. Create a QuickSight Account.
     1. Navigate to Amazon QuickSight service from the AWS Management console.
-    2. Click **Sign up for QuickSight**
+    2. Click **Sign up for QuickSight**.
-    3. Enter Email and account name
+    3. Enter Email and account name.

   ![Pre-requisites1](./assets/kaidin-prerequisite1.jpg)

 2. Once Amazon QuickSight account setup is complete, from the Amazon QuickSight console, select your username to open the menu.
-Select “Manage QuickSight”
+Select “Manage QuickSight”.
-3. On the left menu, select “Manage Groups”
+3. On the left menu, select “Manage Groups”.
 4. Select “NEW GROUP” button and name the group in the format “<projectName>-Admins” (It is case sensitive).
 Select “CREATE.”
-For example, apiaccesslogs-Admins
+For example, apiaccesslogs-Admins.
 5. Add yourself as an administrator to the dashboard by selecting the newly created group name, then click “ADD USER.”
 6. Copy the project name without '-Admins' as this is required for the project name parameters in the SAM template.
 It needs to be the exact same name for deployment.